TiborUdvari/shader-mode/docs/gsoc23-proposal.md

-# Improve Shader mode for Processing: Support for the Latest Version, Updated Documentation, and Live Reloading
+# Improve Shader mode: Support for the Latest PDE Version, Documentation Update and Live Reloading
 [Shader mode](https://github.com/Izza11/shader-mode), created by [Izza Tariq](https://github.com/Izza11), enables people to code GLSL shaders directly in the Processing Development Environment (PDE), however it is not currently compatible with the latest version of Processing.
 This project aims to update Shader Mode for Processing 4 and distribute it via the Processing Contribution Manager.

 Additionally, the project will enhance existing resources, such as documentation, tutorials and examples, to better support people in learning shader programming.